 Sequencing process: Your IVF doctor will place an order for an Orchid DNA test.
 Then, an embryologist will send five cells from each embryo to Orchid's lab for complete genetic sequencing.

-Reports: Orchid experts will analyze the genetic data and create a report on each embryo’s health risks.
+Reports: Orchid will analyze the genetic data and create a report on each embryo’s health risks.

 Review with an expert: You’ll meet with a genetic counselor to discuss your results, risks, and which embryo to implant.